 Dinosaur observational drawings = Totally “rawr-some”

-It could be a perfectly calm Tuesday morning with classical music playing in the background, the sun peeking in through the window, and a perfect, palpable calm in the room.
+It could be a perfectly calm Tuesday morning in the preschool classroom with classical music playing in the background, the sun peeking in through the window, and a perfect, palpable calm in the room.

 But as soon as the teacher mentions dinosaurs?